Animatted/deaddrop-js/README.md

 ## Database

 Data gets stored into the local database file dd.db.
 This file will not by synched to git repos.
 Delete this file if you don't set up a user properly on the first go

+## Mitigation

+A usage log is currently updated on the use of verbs 'read', 'new', or 'send'.
+This log includes the user that invoked the verb, the verb itself, and the time/date that it was invoked.

+## TODO

+Expand logging system to include more usage information.
+Implement another mitigation system.